threefoldfoundation/info_sdk/src/6_develop/internals/applicationserver/threebot_server.md

 # 3Bot Server

 3Bot server is an application server based on nginx and [gedis](rpc.md).
-It can further be extended using packages.
+It could further be extended using packages.

-When adding packages to a server, they should first be defined, then added to the 3Bot server then the server can be started.
+When adding packages to a server, they should first be defined, then added to the 3Bot server then the server could be started.

 Content: